mudcube/jass/README.md

 // This is Stylus; it's the default context in a .jstyl: background = black

-// This is Javascript; dollar-bracket enters the Javascript:
+// This is Javascript; dollar-bracket enters the Javascript context:
 ${
     import 'tinycolor' // You can perform ES6 imports. var color1 = `${'r'}${'e'}${'d'}` // You can use template strings or any other ES6 feature.